Purple Passion Flower Vine is a Host Plant for Several Butterfly Species!

 There is different advice in regards to starting the Purple Passion Flower from seed.
 They can be tricky and unpredictable for us.
 We have experienced good and poor germination from the same seed batch without always being able to pinpoint the difference (but we also have not taken a scientific approach to solving this mystery!).
 One of the ways that we have had success is as follows, but you may have a better technique (we would love to hear your success stories)!

 -Pre-soak dry seed for 12 hours in a small glass of water in a warm, sunny location, then stratify them (cold, moist refrigeration) for 30 days.
+(We’ve had success without stratification, but if you have time, it may yield a higher germination rate.)
 Following stratification, plant about 1/2″ deep and keep warm (Some say that using lights or bottom heat helps significantly).
 This method usually produces germination in 3-4 weeks, but sometimes it may take longer (possible several months).

 The vine will probably produce blooms in its second year of growth.
 Also, it is recommended to keep young plants indoors for their first winter and plant them in their permanent outdoor location in late spring, after the last frost.
 Mulch the roots well in late autumn to protect them from frost.